upGrad KnowledgeHut SkillFest Sale!-mobile

 In this article

 Rooted in even basic human everyday needs to even high-scale industrial requirements, technology has revolutionized our way of living.
 It has wormed itself in every aspect of our lives.
 With this shift in paradigm, the value of data as a resource has increased tenfold.
-Large datasets fall under the category of Big Data which requires numerous types of analytics in Big Data for use.
+Large datasets fall under the category of Big Data which requires numerous types of Big Data for use.

 With 2.5 quintillion bytes of data being generated on a daily basis via cell phones, streaming videos, social networks, and most importantly, the Internet of Things.
 The significant growth of data in recent years has given way to numerous types of Big Data analytics.
 Collecting, processing, and analyzing Big Data requires the expertise of professionals in this field who can impart the necessary information that can aid an organization in growing.
 With Big Data training, you can secure yourself a high-profile job in this field.

-Keep reading if you want to know more about Big Data, types of data in Big Data analytics, types of digital data in Big Data, which type of clustering could handle Big Data, 4 types of data analytics, and more.
+Keep reading if you want to know more about Big Data, types of big data in data analytics, types of digital data in Big Data, which type of clustering could handle Big Data, 4 types of data analytics, and more.

 What is Big Data?

 Big Data can be defined as a high amount of data that cannot be processed or stored with the help of standard processing equipment and data storage.
 A massive amount of data is produced daily, and interpreting and manually processing complex and expansive datasets are next to impossible.
 It requires modern tools and expert skills to interpret large volumes of data and provide them to organizations with valuable insights to help businesses grow.
+Let's discuss various types of big data in detail.

 Different Types of Big Data